Office project training program. Microsoft Project Online Training

 e. general review Microsoft Project 2013

 The standard course on MS Project in the most expensive 3-day version, in my opinion, has a methodological error.
-The fact is that trainers talk about how the MS Project interface works, ignoring the fact that they overload beginners with redundant information.
-As I already noted, the "quick introductions" with which we started the course are more effective.
-However, we specifically follow the standard program so that there are no blocks left from the standard training program that are not covered by our free courses.
+The fact is that trainers tell how the MS Project interface works, ignoring the fact that they overload beginners with redundant information.
+As I already noted, the “quick introductions” with which we started the course are more effective.
+However, we deliberately follow the standard program so that there are no blocks left from the standard training program that are not covered by our free courses.

-a.Creating a new project "from scratch" and based on a template
+a.Creating a new project from scratch and based on a template

 b.Setting project parameters

-d. top-down planning
+d.
+Top-down planning

-3. Working with tasks as part of the project
+3.Working with tasks as components of a project

 a.
 Task concept

 c.
-Establishing links between tasks.
-Respect Connections command
+Establishing connections between tasks.
+Team "Respect connections"

 d.
 Creating a task hierarchy